Counseling Licensing Requirements in North Carolina

-You will need to submit an application and supplemental materials to the board in order to be authorized to test.
-If the initial screening indicates that you have met the requirements, you will be sent registration materials.
+You must submit an application and supplemental materials to the board to be authorized to test.
+If the initial screening indicates that you meet the requirements, you will be sent registration materials.

 You are allowed to retake the licensing exam once by paying the required fees.
-If you do not pass on a second attempt, the board will deny your licensure.
-You may, however, reapply at a later date.
+If you do not pass on the second attempt, the board will deny your licensure.
+You may; however, reapply at a later date.

-In order to move up to professional status, you will need to fulfill a supervised practice requirement of 3,000 hours.
-The board allows you to determine how quickly you will fulfill your obligation, but you must stay within certain perimeters.
-You will need to put in at least eight hours a week but no more than 40.
+To move up to professional status, you must fulfill a supervised practice requirement of 3,000 hours.
+The board allows you to determine how quickly you will fulfill your obligation, but you must stay within certain parameters.
+You must put in at least eight hours a week but no more than 40.

 2,000 hours of your credited experience must be direct client contact hours.
 The North Carolina Board of Professional Counselors defines direct counseling as live contact with individual, families, and groups.
 This may include appraisal as well as therapeutic activities.

 You will have an approved clinical supervisor who guides your professional development.
-S/he will carry out activities like observations and co-therapy sessions, and will meet with you to discuss your progress.
-You will need 100 hours of clinical supervision over the course of your supervised work experience.
-You will need to receive at least one hour of clinical supervision for every 40 hours of practice.
+They will carry out activities like observations and co-therapy sessions and meet with you to discuss your progress.
+You need 100 hours of clinical supervision over the course of your supervised work experience.
+You need to receive at least one hour of clinical supervision for every 40 hours of practice.

-At least 75 of your supervision hours must be individual (as opposed to small group).
+At least 75 of your supervision hours must be individual, as opposed to small group.
 You may count hours as individual if there is one other supervisee present.
-See: http://www.ncblpc.org/law-and-codes

-Individual sessions must be live and interactive, but you and your supervisor are allowed to make use of real time video.
-Group sessions may include up to 12 supervisees, but sessions will need to be at least an hour and a half in length.
+Individual sessions must be live and interactive, but you and your supervisor are allowed to use real-time video.
+Group sessions may include up to 12 supervisees, but sessions must be at least an hour and a half in length.